^

 Bone marrow stromal cells

-Increases the production of Th2-cytokines
+Increases production of Th2 cytokines

 IL-26

-Activated monocytes, T-lymphocytes, NK cells
+Activated monocytes, T lymphocytes, NK cells

-Homologue IL-10
+IL-10 homolog

 Interferon-γ